webis-de/set-encoder/README.md

 ## Fine-Tuning

-Pre-fine-tuning (first stage fine-tuning using positive samples from MS MARCO and hard-negatives sampled using ColBERTv2 with Duplicate-Aware InfoNCE) of a Set-Encoder model can be done using the following command.
+Pre-fine-tuning (first stage fine-tuning using positive samples from MS MARCO and hard-negatives sampled using ColBERTv2 with Novelty-Aware InfoNCE) of a Set-Encoder model can be done using the following command.

 ```bash
 lightning-ir fit --config ./configs/pre-finetune.yaml